sanketgautam/Apparate/README.md

 3. Move the Firefox folder to opt & remove the Older version of Firefox if it's there

-        sudo rm -rf /opt/firefox58 (only if older version, firefox58 is already installed)
+        sudo rm -rf /opt/firefox58 (only if firefox58 is already installed)

         sudo mv firefox /opt/firefox59

 4. Create the symbolic link for new Firefox

-        sudo mv /usr/bin/firefox /usr/bin/firefoxold (only if any older version firefox is already installed)
+        sudo mv /usr/bin/firefox /usr/bin/firefoxold (only if any other version of firefox is already installed)

         sudo ln -s /opt/firefox59/firefox-bin /usr/bin/firefox